 - Loss of employment if your job requires you to carry a firearm

-- Permanent criminal record which makes passing a background check difficult
+- A permanent criminal record makes passing a background check difficult

-- No contact with protected person or persons, including children of the relationship
+- No contact with the protected person or persons, including children of the relationship

 - State ban on owning firearms and a carry permit